troystribling/BlueCap/README.md

 ## Simple Peripheral Implementation

-A Peripheral application that emulates a TI SensorTag Accelerometer service with all characteristics and responds to characteristic writes is listed below,
+A simple Peripheral application that emulates a [TI SensorTag Accelerometer Service](https://github.com/troystribling/BlueCap/blob/master/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and responds to characteristic writes is listed below,

 ```swift
 // create service and characteristics using profile definitions